NLTP/Rules/README.md

       - (i) Direct Playing Captain (DPC): The captain is a playing member of their roster, will start on their own draft board during the auction draft, and will receive TagCoins for the draft relative to their perceived skill.
       - (ii) Non-Playing Captain (NPC): The captain is not a playing member of their roster.
 The captain will select another player from the draft board who, after mutual agreement, will start on their draft board during the auction draft as a preliminary pick.
 The captain will receive TagCoins for the draft relative to the perceived skill of their preliminary pick.
       - (iii) Indirect Playing Captain (IPC): The captain wishes to be a DPC but is deemed too skilled to skip the MLTP draft.
 If the captain is drafted to a Minor League team they may elect to become a NPC or forfeit their captaincy role.
 If the captain is not drafted to an MLTP team they will be accepted as a DPC.
-         * (1) Applicants may be deemed too skilled according to statistical thresholds or according to CRC discretion (see Article II, Section 3, Part 2 - Eligibility and restrictions).
+         * (1) Applicants may be deemed too skilled according to statistical thresholds or according to CRC discretion (see below Article II, Section C, Part 2 - Eligibility and restrictions).
       - (iv) Non-Playing Captain, B-team (NPCb): The captain wishes to be a DPC but is deemed too unskilled to be a starter in NLTP (A-team).
 The captain will follow the NPC guidelines in addition to forfeiting one snake round pick to be determined by the CRC.
 The forfeited snake round pick will reflect the NPCb drafting themself to their roster and the NPCb will therefore be ineligible to be drafted by any other team.
    + (e) There will be one possible General Manager type, GM.
       - (i) General Manager (GM): The General Manager is not a playing member of their roster.
 GM’s do not receive preliminary picks and each GM receives the same number of TagCoins for the draft.
 The league must have entirely GM’s or no GM’s, there is no possibility of a partial GM season.